F-Type-Affects/Report_Gen_Portfolio/README.md

 # SML Reports Generation Application

+## ⚠️ Important Note for Reviewers

+This application is deeply integrated with proprietary systems and APIs (BQE CORE, internal network drives, and third-party engineering tools).
+As such, it cannot be run or demonstrated without access to these systems and proper credentials.
+The code is presented here to showcase the technical implementation, architecture, and problem-solving approaches used in a production enterprise environment.

 ## Overview
 The SML Report Generator is a web based application that automates the creation of various reports and documentation for any project in the company.
 It collects Project & Client data from the BQE Core Platform.
 It combines this data with Authority Having Jurisdiction (AHJ) information collected via web scraping to create an AHJ Report for a given project.